Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Experiments

 \textbf{Performance Trends with Increasing Categories}.
-To evaluate performance trends as category count increases, we selected five representative methods across different paradigms.
-Table~\ref{tab:incre} presents results on several datasets and Real-IAD Variety with incrementally increasing categories: S1 (30), S2 (60), S3 (100), and the full 160 categories (visualized in Figure~\ref{fig:incre}).
-Several consistent conclusions emerge under the MUAD setting:
+To evaluate performance trends as category count increases, we selected eight representative methods across different paradigms.
+Table~\ref{tab:muad_multicatergories} presents results on Real-IAD and Real-IAD Variety with incrementally increasing categories: S1 (30 classes), S2 (60 classes), S3 (100 classes), and the full 160 classes (visualized in Fig.~\ref{fig:incre}).